ssimicro/ssi-logger/README.md

 parameter causes an ISO 8601 format timestamp to be prepended to all console messages.

     process.on('log', log.consoleTransport(true, true));

+### lib/transports/stream ###

+`streamTransport(stream, color, timestamp` writes messages to the `stream`, one per line, in the form "[level] message".
+The `color` parameter is a boolean to enable or disable color coded log messages.
+When not supplied, `color` defaults to `false`.
+Colors can also be disabled at runtime with the `--no-color` command line option.
+The `timestamp` parameter causes an ISO 8601 format timestamp to be prepended to all console messages.
+When not supplied, `timestamp` defaults to `true`.

+    process.on('log', log.streamTransport(logfile));

 ### lib/transports/syslog ###